ImErvin/SecretMessage/README.md

       * Decrease the amount of GET requests made when a new page is loaded by implementing the point above.

 9. #### References
-    Through the code I sampled code from the following websites.
+    Through the development phase I sampled code from the following websites:
      * [Github](https://github.com/)
      * [Stack Overflow](http://stackoverflow.com/)
      * [Bootstrap](http://getbootstrap.com/css/)